RetroAchievements/docs/docs/general/about-us.md

 ## RA Staff

-The RetroAchievements project started as a personal project of [Scott Breen](http://scottbreen.info/) and in the early days the project had only administrators, achievement creators, and regular users (and it's still like that on the website).
+The RetroAchievements project started as a personal project of [Scott Breen](http://scottbreen.info/) and in the early days the project had only administrators, achievement creators, and regular users.
 At that time administrators were responsible to do things like:

 - keep an eye on the quality of achievements
 - keep an eye if someone is changing other people's achievements (accidentally or intentionally)